GMT-ERiSi/score-reader/README.md

 - `player_performance.json`: Includes ALL games, regardless of subbing status
 - `player_performance_no_subs.json`: Only includes games where is_subbing = 0 (regular team appearances)
 - `subbing_report.json`: Only shows games where is_subbing = 1 (substitute appearances)

+## Pickup/Ranked Stats and ELO

+For pickup and ranked matches, the system takes a different approach:

+- **No Team Assignment**: Players are not associated with teams (team_id is NULL)
+- **Faction-Based Stats**: Players are still tracked based on their faction (Imperial/Rebel)
+- **Player-Centric ELO**: The ELO system rates individual players instead of teams
+- **Specialized Reports**: Dedicated reports track player performance in pickup/ranked matches

+The player ELO system works by:
+1. Calculating the average ELO of all players on each faction in a match
+2. Updating individual player ratings based on match outcomes
+3. Ranking players based on their personal skill level

 ## Additional Tools